Aman23016-web/CODETECH-TASK-1/README.md

 Overview of the Project

- basic baniry calculation (addition,multiplication,division ,substraction) of the given numbeers.
+ Basic baniry calculation (addition,multiplication,division ,substraction) of the given numbeers.

 Project : Basic Calculator in Python Language